kavinaidoo/pmap/README.md

 ---

 ### Disclaimer
-**This project is in active development.
-The interface and features may change unexpectedly.
-Running any software or script is entirely at your own risk!**
+** If you choose to run any software or script from this repository, it's at your own risk. **

 ---